 (Isaiah 1:18)

 In this text, the prophet, speaking on behalf of God, calls for his people to see the error of their ways.
 To act so unjustly in the face of a vengeful God is madness: come nowthe Lord invites, and let us reason” (to come to a proper conclusion) together.
 Isaiah knows that Judah is a dead man nation walking.
 Denying it won’t make things better.
 They first must recognize their situation if they are to do anything to remedy it.
-To that the Lord speaks through His prophet and tells the people “Your sins are as red as scarletbut with My help they can be white as snow again.
+To that, the Lord speaks through His prophet and tells the people “Your sins are as red as scarletbut with My help they can be white as snow again.
 They are red like a crimson worm (the word “crimson” refers to a red worm common in the region) but they don’t have to be: They can be a white as a sheep’s wool.”
 They can be white as snow.

 Your sins may have made you dirty, muddy, wormy, and red, but through God you can be pure as the driven snow.
 That’s a wonderful thought.

-Here’s a bonus though:
+Here’s a bonus thought:

 Snow is formed when ice particles coalesce around a speck of dirt in the atmosphere.
 The speck is so minuscule compared to what forms around it, you never see it.
 You can eat all the snow ice-cream you want and you’ll never taste it, even though at the heart of every snowflake is a speck of dirt.
 You and I have sinned.
 We’ve done wrong.
 We’ve made our souls dirty and foul.
-Through Jesus we can be washed and around our imperfect selves a snowflake of godliness can form.
+Through Jesus, we can be washed and around our imperfect selves a snowflake of godliness can form.

 ~ Matthew